-a.
-Which logging profile would you like to use?
+2. Which logging profile would you like to use?

 Choose whether you or not you want to use a logging profile for this ASM implementation.
-You can configure the BIG-IP system to log detailed information about BIG-IP ASM events and store those logs on the BIG-IP system or a remote logging server (supports syslog and splunk).
+You can configure the BIG-IP system to log detailed information about BIG-IP ASM events and store those logs on the BIG-IP system or a remote logging server (such as syslog and Splunk).
 If you want to use a logging profile, we recommend creating one outside this template.
 The list only contains profiles with Application Security enabled.

-· Do not apply a logging profile
+Do not apply a logging profile